lexkrstn/go-graph/README.md

 ## Pathfinding Algorithms

-The library provides four powerful pathfinding algorithms and one graph analysis algorithm, all optimized for performance and memory efficiency.
+The library provides three powerful pathfinding algorithms, all optimized for performance and memory efficiency.

 ### Dijkstra's Algorithm